fraunhofer-iais/language-recognition/README.md

 # Language-Recognition Using ConvNets
 _Written by Joscha S. Rieber (Fraunhofer IAIS) in 2020_

 This project shows how to train a language-recognizer from scratch that is able to distinguish between German and English.
 These notebooks build up a playground together with the data from Common Voice to build strong models.
+With the data, pre-processing and model the accuracy is 94 %.

 ## Getting Started
 * On Linux: